 - Use it when you need it!

 Use our Anything™ Product like cash, whenever you need it, and enjoy the flexibility that a line of credit offers over traditional personal loans.

 To apply, simply use our online application form by clicking on the “Apply Now” button below.

 For more information about the Anything™ Product from King of Kash, call 800-892-3006 during regular business hours.

 A line of credit, also known as an LOC, is essentially a loan that can be used like a credit card.
 A financial institution will approve a borrower for a set amount and the borrower has full use of the funds as long as they don’t overdraw the account and continue to meet their monthly payments.
 And as you pay off the balance on your line of credit, that money becomes available to be reused again just like your credit card balance.
-However, unlike a credit card, a line of credit will usually have a final date where the balance will need to be paid in full.
+However, unlike a credit card, an online line of credit will usually have a final date where the balance will need to be paid in full.

 Getting approved for a personal line of credit is an excellent way to have extra funds when your income or borrowing needs vary.
 It can be a great way to finance a wedding, home improvement project, or as a way to fund your own business.
 It can also be used as overdraft protection in case you don’t have a fixed income or you have a medical condition that can keep you from working.

 LOC’s typically are a far less expensive option than a loan, credit card, or cash advance in the long run and are less likely to land you in hot water with proper management.